ajs-voices/once-upon-a-dream/scenes/017-picking-up-jennifer.md

 "Oh, that's sweet of you, but not necessary."

 "The offer stands.
-Smuck shouldn't be taking care of a sweet thing like you."
+Smuck shouldn't be taking advantage of a sweet thing like you."
 I smiled at her.

 She pressed a kiss to my lips and I tasted the remenants of the alcohol she drank eariler.
 I couldn't place it so it was probably wine.
 Not my favorite.